 If you find yourself in a situation where someone is pressuring you to do something you do not want to do stop communicating with them immediately!
 If someone will not respect your boundaries online they certainly will not in the real world.
 It doesn't matter how attractive you find them, you need to trust your instincts and insist that others respect your boundaries.

 Use A Legitimate Dating Website

 There are a lot of dating websites online that are complete scams.
 Always do some initial research to decide which website is best for you and is not just out to grab your money.
 Check out our Best Dating Site Review for some great options.

-Every site has different features, different populations of potential dates, and different security measures.
+Every site has different features, different populations of potential dates, one night stands online and different security measures.
 You want to make sure that the site you choose has a history of success and will do it's part to protect you and your information.
 The top rated sites in our Best Dating Site Review are the industry leaders in those areas.